Prabiin/WeatherAPI-Android/README.md

 # WeatherAPI-Android

-An android weather app made using openweathermaps api for one week weather forecast.
+An android weather app made using openweathermaps api.
+It fetches data for one week weather forecast.

 <img src="Screenshot_1639750949.png" width="300" height="600">